Commercial real estate in China: overview

 Up to 50 years for mixed-use land use right.

-The sale of real estate can generally involve three different types of transactions:
+The sale of real estate generally involves three different types of transactions:

-Direct or indirect sale and purchase of equity/shares in a company holding the real estate (equity transaction).
+Direct or indirect sale and purchase of equity or shares in a company holding the real estate (equity transaction).

 Direct sale and purchase of real estate before construction of the real estate is completed and an ownership certificate is issued to its developer where a pre-sale permit regarding the real estate has been issued to its developer (pre-sale transaction).